January 1992 (1st revision)

-Conditions that may contribute to accidents, or which may merely be an inconvenience in open areas are far more serious when they occur in a confined space.
-Testing, purging, and ventilating the space when possible will render the space safe from atmospheric hazards.
+Conditions which are merely inconveniences in open areas are far more serious when they occur in confined spaces.
+Testing, purging, and ventilating spaces when possible promotes safe conditions and ensures that confined spaces remain free of atmospheric hazards.
 Isolating the space from all potential energy sources and providing for rescue can make an otherwise dangerous task safe.

 For a complete discussion of requirements for confined space entry refer to 29 CFR 1910.146.